Slushi-Github/leafyEngine/docs/wiki/Getting-Started.md

 Now you're ready to start coding!

 # Using the engine
-You can copy the required ``hxCompileUConfig.json`` file to your project folder, [you can find it here](https://github.com/Slushi-Github/leafyEngine/blob/main/hxCompileUConfig.json), or you can implement it yourself using the following command:
+You can copy the required ``hxCompileUConfig.json`` file to your project folder, [you can find it here](https://github.com/Slushi-Github/leafyEngine/blob/main/hxCompileUConfig.json), or you can import it yourself using the following command:

 ```bash
 haxeCompileU --import leafyEngine